Monthly Archives: January 2009

 KEN CLARKE – MONEY BEFORE COUNTRY?

-In today’s Independent, Jeremy Hunt Shadow Secretary of State for Culture says “David Cameron rightly expects all members of his Shadow Cabinet to put every ounce of energy they can into defeating this disastrous government, so no one should have … Continue reading
+“David Cameron rightly expects all members of his Shadow Cabinet to put every ounce of energy they can into defeating this disastrous government, so no one should have any interests that deflect them from this.”

 Leave a Comment